agnesbn/CDS_spatial2022/README.md

  ┗ 📜[`final_project.Rmd`](https://github.com/agnesbn/CDS_spatial2022/blob/main/final_project.Rmd) <-- __main script__

 ## The data
-The primary data is the Endangered Languages Database, which is available to the public for free through this link: https://www.endangeredlanguages.com/userquery/.
-The dataset can be downloaded in CSV form by clicking the Download the database-button.
+The primary data is the __Endangered Languages Database__, which is available to the public for free through this link: https://www.endangeredlanguages.com/userquery/.
+The dataset can be downloaded in CSV form by clicking the _Download the database_-button.
 The CSV file contains a row for each language with information about its degree of endangerment, its number of speakers, some alternative names and other relevant descriptions, and the location of the language.

 As the data points occur all over the world, an object for the boundaries of the countries and territories of the world is also needed.
-I found the World Administrative Boundaries - Countries and Territories at this link: https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/export/.
+I found the __World Administrative Boundaries - Countries and Territories__ dataset at this link: https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/export/.
 The data contains a polygon for each country (or territory).

 ### Data references
 _Catalogue of Endangered Languages_ (2022).
 University of Hawaii at Manoa.
 Available at: http://www.endangeredlanguages.com [Accessed 6 June 2022].